Shopify/pitchfork/docs/CONFIGURATION.md

   Default: `1024`

+  Note: if the `queue` option is used, each queue gets an equal share of the total `backlog`. e.g. `backlog: 1028, queues: 8` create `8` sockets with a backlog of `128`.

   Note: with the Linux kernel, the net.core.somaxconn sysctl defaults to 128, capping this value to 128.
 Raising the sysctl allows a larger backlog (which may not be desirable with multiple,